This recipe has the secrets to the very best roasted cauliflower with tons of flavor!

-No fancy ingredients needed; cauliflower, salt & pepper, and a great technique (plus a few tips) make the most delicious cauliflower!
+No fancy ingredients are needed; cauliflower, oil, salt & pepper, and a great technique (plus a few tips) make the best crispy cauliflower in the oven!

-Cauliflower is an easy side with a mild flavor but this recipe is a game-changer.
-This recipe takes a humble veggie (that I actually love anyhow) and turns it into an amazing side dish.
+Cauliflower is an easy side with a mild flavor and this roasted cauliflower recipe is a game-changer.
+While it can seem like a humble veggie (that I really really love) this method turns it into an amazing side dish.

 If you’ve done much cooking, you know that brown bits in a pan have lots of flavor.
 Following the recipe (and tips below) ensures your cauliflower gets lots of browning and caramelization which makes for tons of flavor.